Pradyuman7/Algorithmics/README.md

 To use this class, just make a simple object of `CheckPrime` class and call `checkPrime()` method which returns you an `boolean` value corresponding to the number.

 ```
-public ArrayList<Integer> findDivisors(int number){
+public boolean checkPrime(long number){
-	// returns ArrayList of all the divisors of the number sorted in ascending order
+	// returns true if the number is prime, otherwise fase
 }
 ```